Bruce Wagner: Career

-In his twenties, Wagner began writing articles for magazines and writing scripts.
+In his twenties, Bruce Wagner began writing articles for magazines and writing scripts.
 His first screenplay, Young Lust, was produced by Robert Stigwood but was never released.
-It was that experience that ultimately led him to write his modern take on F. Scott Fitzgerald's "Pat Hobby" short stories about an alcoholic screenwriter who never gets ahead.
+That experience eventually led him to write a modern take on F. Scott Fitzgerald's "Pat Hobby" short stories about an alcoholic screenwriter who never gets ahead.

 Wagner self-published (with Caldecott Chubb) Force Majeure: The Bud Wiggins Stories in an edition of 1,000, which sold out at West Hollywood's Book Soup.
 It was optioned by Oliver Stone to direct but the project never came to fruition.
-Wagner has said that the script he wrote, based upon the stories' protagonist - a chauffeur named Bud Wiggins - later became Maps to the Stars, the 2015 film directed by David Cronenberg.
-The book was well reviewed and led to a publishing deal with Random House.
+Wagner has said that the script he wrote, based upon the stories' protagonist-a chauffeur named Bud Wiggins-later became Maps to the Stars, the 2014 film directed by David Cronenberg.
+The book was well reviewed and as a result Wagner received a publishing deal with Random House.

-He has written essays and op-ed pieces for publications including The New Yorker, The New York Times, Art Forum and Vanity Fair.
+He has written essays and op-ed pieces for publications including The New Yorker, The New York Times, Artforum and Vanity Fair.
 His novel I'm Losing You was a New York Times Notable Book of the Year, and his novel The Chrysanthemum Palace was a PEN/Faulkner finalist in 2006.
 He has also written essays and prefaces for books by photographers William Eggleston and Manuel Alvarez Bravo, and painters Ed Ruscha and Richard Prince.
+In an overview of his work, the novelist John Pistelli said, "His work exists in several different epochs simultaneously, like a transcended master who has slipped the bonds of the merely temporal.
+In that final sense, Bruce Wagner's time has never left, is sure to arrive, and has come at last."

-Wes Craven read an unproduced script of Wagner's ("They Sleep By Night"), which led Craven to ask Wagner to co-write A Nightmare on Elm Street 3: Dream Warriors (1987).
+Wes Craven read an unproduced script of Wagner's ("They Sleep By Night") and then Craven asked Wagner to co-write A Nightmare on Elm Street 3: Dream Warriors (1987).
 Wagner and Craven wrote the story and share screenwriting credit with Chuck Russell and Frank Darabont.
-Wagner and Oliver Stone co-executive produced Wild Palms, the mini-series Wagner created, based on a comic strip that he wrote for Details magazine.
+Wagner and Oliver Stone co-executive produced Wild Palms, the mini-series Wagner created, based on a comic strip which he wrote for Details.
 Wild Palms aired on ABC in 1993.
 He was the executive producer and co-writer (with Tracey Ullman) of Tracey Ullman's State of the Union series (2008 - 2010) on Showtime.
-In 2014, David Cronenberg directed Wagner's script, Maps To The Stars, a film that Cronenberg had been trying to make for a decade.
+In 2014, Cronenberg directed Wagner's script, Maps To The Stars, a film which Cronenberg had been trying to make for a decade.
 For her role as Havana Segrand, Julianne Moore won Best Actress at the Cannes Film Festival in 2014.
 Wagner accepted the award on her behalf.
 In 2020, he wrote Mother Tongue, an adaptation of his book I Met Someone.
-It will be directed by Mike Figgis on location in Hong Kong, in early 2021.
+It was directed by Mike Figgis on location, in early 2021, but is yet to be released.